AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 - Show wind information (big)

-The navigatio web page shows essetial naigationl data received from the NMEA2000 network.
+The navigatio web page shows essetial navigational data received from the NMEA2000 network.
 No additional client app is needed on the phone/tablet or laptop.

 ![Navigation](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/Navigation.png)

-The power control web page shows information regardin the Board Voltage (12Volt), the fridge remperatur and the mains power status.
-You can also reset the power usage value to zero.
+The power control web page shows information regarding the Board Voltage (12Volt), the fridge remperatur and the Mains Power status.

 ![Power](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/PowerControl.png)

 You can also switch on/off the alarm for mains power losses.
+You can also reset the power usage value to zero.

 ![Heater](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/HeaterControl.png)